1984

 of their lives outside the bedroom."[27]

-David: "Yeah, but on the records it's sexual, isn't it?"
+Dave: "Yeah, but on the records it's sexual, isn't it?"

-Alan: "No it's not, it's not just about sex.
+Alan: "No, it's not, it's not just about sex.
 Martin?"

-David: "On the record it is, I think that's pretty obvious from the lyric."
+Dave: "On the record it is, I think that's pretty obvious from the lyric."

 Martin: "Alright then."[28]